Malta holidays

 Tourist Information: Take a look at Visit Malta for more Malta tourist information.

 Local tax: You’ll have to pay a small Environmental Contribution tax of €0.50 per person, per night.
 It’s capped at €5 per stay, and is payable at your accommodation.
-Children under 18 don’t have to pay the tax.
+Children under 18 don’t pay tax.

 Visa / health: Before your Malta holidays, visit www.gov.uk/foreign-travel-advice/malta for visa and health recommendations, plus more travel advice about your trip.